Visit the Stunning City of Berlin This Year

 Beyond 323,000 square feet of space to exhibit art, the Humboldt Forum includes educational workshop spaces, the Lustgarten outdoor space, and five different restaurant options offering different types of gourmet food.

-Following a six-year update, Berlin’s Neue Nationalgalerie or New National Gallery plans to open during the summer of 2021.
-The gallery is planning to open with an exhibition by a famous artist, Alexander Calder.
+Following a six-year update, Berlin’s Neue Nationalgalerie or New National Gallery opened in the summer of 2021.
+Some of the works include sculptures by Alexander Calder.

 Calder was an American sculptor whose uniquely rendered work is sure to captivate audiences.
 The New National Gallery is dedicated to displaying modern art.